Delta method

-In statistics, the delta method is a result concerning the approximate probability distribution for a function of an asymptotically normal statistical estimator from knowledge of the limiting variance of that estimator.
+In statistics, the delta method is a method of deriving the asymptotic distribution of a random variable.
+It is applicable when the random variable being considered can be defined as a differentiable function of a random variable which is asymptotically Gaussian.

 History

 The delta method was derived from propagation of error, and the idea behind was known in the early 20th century.
 Its statistical application can be traced as far back as 1928 by T. L. Kelley.
 A formal description of the method was presented by J. L. Doob in 1935.
 Robert Dorfman also described a version of it in 1938.